razorsyntax/HAL9000/README.md

 #### At the moment, the code needs refactoring to simplify tasks, abstract redundant functions, and organization of the back propagation function into discrete reusable chunks.

-To start immediate testing, open Index.html and the code runs a simple test.
-I've added a line chart to display the training cycle error over time and the predicted result.

-###### The idea behind this Neural Network is ease of use and customization.
-The toolset will grow over time.

 ###### The Network is represented by a dynamically updating JSON obj.